imixs/imixs-workflow/src/site/markdown/engine/plugins/accessplugin.md

    * $ReadAccess
    * $WriteAccess

 Which entries are added can be defined in the workflow model using the [Imixs-BPMN Modeler](../../modelling/index.html).
-See also the section {{{http://www.imixs.org/jee/acl.html}security settings}} for further details.
+See also the [section security](../acl.html) for more details.